openoereb/ili2pg_oereb_data_import_manual/README.md

 **Note concerning the validity of geometries**

 It is possible that geometries provided based on the Interlis model OeREBKRMtrsfr_V2_0 are not valid OGC geometries.
-This can potentially cause problems when processing the geometries in pyramid_oereb.
-It is recommended to check the imported data by a SQL statement similar to
+This can potentially cause problems when the geometries are processed in pyramid_oereb.
+It is recommended to check the imported data by a SQL statement and, if possible, to resolve the issue.

+Example SQL statement:
 ```
 SELECT t_id FROM schema_name.geometrie WHERE ST_IsValid("punkt") IS False OR ST_IsValid("linie") IS False OR ST_IsValid("flaeche") IS False;
 ```